larissathasdefar/next-movies/README.md

 # Next Movies

-This is an React.js website that uses an [API builded with Laravel](https://github.com/larissathasdefar/next-movies-api).
+This is an React.js website that uses the [TMDB API](https://developers.themoviedb.org/3).

 This app retrive the upcoming movies list, details about a specific movie and search movies by name.